weaviate/weaviate/gsi/README.md

 ## Gemini Fast Vector Search

-The Weaviate Gemini Plugin interfaces directly with GSI's Fast Vector Search (FVS) REST web service.
+The Weaviate Gemini Plugin communicates with GSI's Fast Vector Search (FVS) REST web service.

-We benchmarked an FVS system with 4 Gemini APU hardware acceleration boards.
+We benchmarked an FVS system with 4 Gemini APU hardware acceleration boards on various dataasets.
 Please see this README for those detailed results.
 We've provided code and instructions so you can reproduce these results on your system.

 ## Gemini Plugin vs Weaviate's Native HNSW

-[TBD]
+[These benchmarks are not yet available.]

 # Troubleshooting

-[TBD]
+[Troubleshooting notes are not yet available.]